A promising DNA-origami tool for the design of synthetic cells

 For many years now, scientists have been using DNA and RNA, not for their genetic information, but as building materials for nanostructures.
 Members of the Di Michele lab, like Roger Rubio Sánchez, are specialized in DNA nanotechnology.
-Roger, first and co-lead author of the paper, used DNA origamis to build the DNA-origami line-actants (DOLAs).
+Roger, the first and co-lead author of the paper, used DNA origamis to build the DNA-origami line-actants (DOLAs).

-“DOLAs are 2D analogs of soap molecules,” he said.
+“DOLAs are 2D analogues of soap molecules,” he said.
 “With them, we were able to program the 2D distribution of molecules on the membrane, by controlling the formation of phase-separated lipid domains that behave like 2D oil droplets in water.”

 DOLAs were also used to control the three-dimensional shape of membranes, in particular, to induce the fission of small lipid vesicles.

 “Our DOLA concept could help better control synthetic cell division with possible applications in therapeutics.
-It could also help other researchers replicate signaling pathways that in living cells rely on the spatial distribution of certain molecules on the membrane or on the release of lipid vesicles,” emphasized Lorenzo.
+It could also help other researchers replicate signalling pathways that in living cells rely on the spatial distribution of certain molecules on the membrane or on the release of lipid vesicles,” emphasized Lorenzo.

-“I hope our DOLAs spark interest in the synthetic cell community and that they take advantage of our concept, come up with new ideas with us,” added Roger.
+“I hope our DOLAs spark interest in the synthetic cell community and that they take advantage of our concept, and come up with new ideas with us,” added Roger.

 “I have been working with Bortolo and Pietro for a very long time,” Lorenzo said.
-“Bortolo is a great soft matter theorist who helped us with the simulations and modeling.
+“Bortolo is a great soft matter theorist who helped us with the simulations and modelling.
 Pietro is an expert in the biophysics of lipid membranes.
 He shared his expertise with us and gave us access to his automated imaging suite.
-This allowed us to monitor the behavior of the synthetic membranes with great precision.”
+This allowed us to monitor the behaviour of the synthetic membranes with great precision.”

 Synthetic cell research is a multidisciplinary field that requires expertise in a wide range of areas such as biology, chemistry, physics, and mathematics.
 The path to building functional synthetic cells and the resulting technologies will require the effort of an entire community of researchers.
 It is therefore essential to support existing collaborations and encourage new ones.